redis/jedis/README.md

     jedis.set("foo", "bar");
     String value = jedis.get("foo");

 For more usage examples check the tests.
-Soon I will add a nice wiki with everything you should know.
+Please check the [wiki](http://github.com/xetorthio/jedis/wiki "wiki").
+There is lot of cool stuff you should know!

 And you are done!